dvhthomas/bitsby.me/content/til/2021-08-18/index.md

 If you just need a template [make a copy of the source spreadsheet](https://docs.google.com/spreadsheets/d/1WXxGTW1laZzyY_jJKNZTuhUE5Y6v59tPY9WXg9KDHx8/edit?usp=sharing) and follow the instructions.

+One of the things I find myself doing occasionally is putting together workshops, team meetings, and the like.
+That typically involves creating an agenda, and I usually reach for Google Sheets to create that.
+Columns for Start Time, End Time, Session title, session lead, etc.
+And during that agenda creation process there's often some churn: move this meeting, change the length of that one, switch to a different day, and so on.

+This is _really_ obvious stuff but there are a couple of tips I've learned...and keep forgetting...so I'm writing them down here.

+The two things are: (a) how to highlight non-meeting rows like breaks, and (b) how to make quick changes to the order or duration of sessions a lot easier.

 ### Highlight the rows with food or coffee

 I want to highlight the entire row of the agenda where there is a break or lunch.